The online High Court Rules are moving

 From section 18 of Legislation Act 2012: “An official version of legislation as originally enacted or made is taken to correctly set out the text of the legislation.”
 If the legislation has been amended, an official version “is taken to correctly state, as at the date at which it is stated to be reprinted, the law enacted or made by the legislation reprinted and by the amendments (if any) to that legislation”.

 Section 16 of the Legislation Act states that “All courts and persons acting judicially must take judicial notice of all Acts, regulations, and legislative instruments”.
-In the courts, official legislation is taken to correctly state the law without any further proof of its accuracy unless the contrary is shown.
+Official legislation is taken by the courts to correctly state the law without any further proof of its accuracy unless the contrary is shown.

 What legislation is official?

 Versions of Acts and Legislative Instruments that display the New Zealand Coat of Arms on their front page are official.
 See Status of legislation on this website: what is official for more information.

 All website users benefit from official online legislation, because the accuracy of official legislation has been checked and assured.

 Access to online official legislation saves time and effort for all those involved in court proceedings.
 Legal practitioners and litigants in person gain easy access to accurate online legislation.

 We have made some minor changes to the format of legislation and to the New Zealand Legislation website.

 - The changes have no legal effect—they do not change the meaning of legislation.

 - The changes have been made in response to user demands.